Animal Care Team Member

 Schedule appointments, admit boarders, answer client questions and provide client communication during pet’s stay

-Assists clients with handling or moving multiple pets or large purchases in order to decrease stress associated with veterinarian visits and increase positive experiences
+Assists clients with handling or moving multiple pets in order to decrease stress associated with veterinarian visits and increase positive experiences

 Responds to questions from patrons, and provide information about animals, such as behavior, habitat, or facility activities